Skip to content

 Avon site area map - 1150 Murphy Avenue

-Atlanta BeltLine, Inc. (ABI) recently completed a robust round of community engagement for Murphy Crossing.
+Atlanta Beltline, Inc. (ABI) recently completed a robust round of community engagement for Murphy Crossing.
 The 20+ acre site, located at 1050 Murphy Avenue in Southwest Atlanta, sits within the Oakland City neighborhood and is bordered by the neighborhoods of Adair Park and Capitol View.

 ABI published a Request for Proposals (RFP) at the end of 2018 for the redevelopment of the site, but the procurement was cancelled in 2020, due in part to the impacts of COVID.